-These seven air conditioner facts might surprise you—and they’ll certainly help you get to know your system so it works better for you all summer long.
+These air conditioner facts might surprise you—and some will help you help your AC work better for you all summer.

 1. People have been trying to stay cool for centuries.

-To lower costs in the long run, he advises investing in a quality system up front, rather than spending more money running a cheap AC.
-“It ends up being far more trouble to keep replacing them,” he says.
+To lower costs in the long run, Katsov advises investing in a quality system up front, rather than spending more money running a cheap AC.
+“It ends up being far more trouble to keep replacing them,” Katsov says.

 An outdoor temperature of 78 degrees Fahrenheit might feel on the warm side if the air is humid.
 Because an air conditioner removes humidity, a temperature of 75 to 78 degrees indoors feels comfortable,

 4. An HVAC system can be too big.

 “A lot of people have the misconception that they should get the biggest HVAC system they can afford,” Katsov says.
 “But too big an AC system will increase energy use by turning on and off too often, and it won’t remove humidity the way it’s supposed to.

 “Conversely, a system that’s too small will run all the time, which also runs up the energy bill.”